Skip to main content

 Kompots (Kompots)

-Kompot is a non-alcoholic fruit drink, typically made by stewing fruit such as rhubarb, apples, berries or other fruits in a large volume of water, often with the addition of sugar or raisins.
-It's a popular drink across Eastern Europe, especially enjoyed during the colder months in Latvia.
-It is often served after a meal.
+Kompot is a non-alcoholic fruit drink, made by stewing rhubarb, apples, berries, or other fruit in plenty of water, often with sugar or raisins added.
+It's popular across Eastern Europe and shows up in Latvia mostly in the colder months, usually served after a meal.

 other